How You Can Make a Difference in the Lives of Kids and Teens

 “Volunteers do not necessarily have the time; they just have the heart.”

 In today’s busy and technological world growing up isn’t always easy.
-Luckily, there are programs such as Girls on the Run, Heart & Sole and STRIDE, which leverage the power of running to help kids and teens build self-respect and self-confidence, and develop good judgment.
+Luckily, there are programs such as STRIDE, which leverage the power of running to help kids and teens build self-respect and self-confidence, and develop good judgment.
 These programs are offered through the YMCA of Greater Brandywine, and volunteers are making a big difference.
 Take it from Christy Pickar.

 A Passion for Running—and Serving

 Christy has volunteered as a STRIDE coach for 12 seasons.
 “I got involved in STRIDE before I even realized what I was doing.
-I’ve been a runner forever and heard that coaches were needed for Girls on the Run when I moved to this area,” says Christy.
+I’ve been a runner forever and heard that coaches were needed for other running programs when I moved to this area,” says Christy.
 When she contacted the YMCA, she learned that the organization wanted to start a similar program for boys at Pocopson Elementary.
 Christy was thrilled, as one of her own sons was in third grade at the time.
 She immediately signed on to coach.
 That was six years ago and she has been coaching ever since.

 During the 10-week program, Christy meets with the boys twice a week.
 She leads roundtable discussions and works with each boy to help him set goals and work to achieve them.
 “It is a joy to watch the boys learn to believe in themselves, and to set a goal and reach it with equal parts physical and mental training.
 STRIDE tells them they can do it first, then shows them how.
 I get to watch them learn that every day and that's something they'll have forever.
 It is a joy to be a part of that,” says Christy.